-In early 2013, C2ES, in partnership with National Association of State Energy Officials (NASEO), began a two-year initiative to develop innovative finance mechanisms aimed at accelerating the deployment of AFVs and fueling infrastructure.
+In early 2013, C2ES, in partnership with the National Association of State Energy Officials (NASEO) and with funding from the U.S. Department of Energy's Clean Cities Program, began a two-year initiative to develop innovative finance mechanisms aimed at accelerating the deployment of AFVs and fueling infrastructure.
 As part of this initiative, C2ES has assembled an advisory group of experts on AFVs, infrastructure, and finance from the public and private sectors to help guide its work.
 The AFV Initiative aims to:

 - Identify barriers that hinder private sector investment;